 Not on this list.
-Custom firmware is, by its nature, more quirky than a stock firmware.
+Custom firmware is, by its nature, more quirky than the stock firmware.
 It depends on how it was created.
 Sometimes the firmware is designed to fix bugs and be more stable.

 Great!
 But sometimes, it’s built to test the performance limits of the device.
 That could cause issues down the road.

 As I mentioned above, Freaktab.com is a great resource for custom firmware.
-If you’ve bought a TV box that is popular enough, it’s a chance that someone developed a custom firmware for it.
+If you’ve bought a TV box that is popular enough, it’s a chance that someone developed custom firmware for it.

 I AM THINKING OF SELLING TV BOXES.
 CAN YOU RECOMMEND CUSTOM FIRMWARE DEVELOPERS FOR ME?

 Nope.
-I have no interest in selling TV boxes, or being involved in that side of the business.
+I have no interest in selling TV boxes or being involved in that side of the business.
 You’re on your own for that one.
 Sorry.

 We often buy technology and expect it to “just work,” and very often it does.
 But for how long?
-If you want your devices to work in the long run, you need to keep them up to date and protected.
+If you want your devices to work in the long run, you need to keep them up-to-date and protected.